jlwakeley/ClassiTag/README.md

 - `click`: A command-line interface creation kit.
 - `Pillow`: Python Imaging Library (PIL) for image processing.
 - `tkinter`: Library for creating the GUI.
-- `pyinstaller`: For executable creation if use requires evironment where python or dependency installation is unavailable.
+- `pyinstaller`: For executable creation if use requires an environment where python or dependency installation is unavailable.

 ## Notes

-- The Python version utilized is 3.11.6
+- The Python version utilized is 3.11.6.
-- The classification arguments are not case sensative.
+- The classification arguments are not case-sensitive.
 - Supported image formats: PNG, JPG, JPEG, BMP.
 - If using pyinstaller to make an executable, you will have to replace the following line:
 ```bash